K-homological finiteness and hyperbolic groups: Preliminaries on boundaries of hyperbolic spaces

-\begin{ex}[Rank-$1$ symmetric spaces] The boundary of $\mathbb{H}^{n}$, where $n\geq 2$, is the sphere $S^{n-1}$.
+\begin{ex} The boundary of the standard hyperbolic space $\mathbb{H}^{n}$, where $n\geq 2$, is the sphere $S^{n-1}$.
 The usual spherical metric is a visual metric with visual parameter $\e=1$.
-We claim that $\e=1$ is the largest possible parameter.
+In fact $\e=1$ is the largest possible visual parameter.
 Indeed, the Lipschitz functions with respect to a visual metric are dense in $C(S^{n-1})$.
 On the other hand, they are the $\e$-H\"older functions with respect to the spherical metric, $\e$ being the visual parameter.
 Now observe that, on a geodesic metric space, only the constant functions are $\e$-H\"older for $\e> 1$.
 Thus $\visdim \bd\mathbb{H}^{n}=n-1$, the Hausdorff dimension with respect to the spherical metric.